bluemarblepayroll/db_fuel/README.md

 ### ActiveRecord Jobs

-* **db_fuel/active_record/find_or_insert** [name, table_name, attributes, debug, primary_key, register, separator, timestamps, unique_attributes]: An extension of the `db_fuel/active_record/insert` job that adds an existence check before SQL insertion.
+* **db_fuel/active_record/find_or_insert** [name, table_name, attributes, debug, primary_keyed_column, register, separator, timestamps, unique_attributes]: An extension of the `db_fuel/active_record/insert` job that adds an existence check before SQL insertion.
 The  `unique_attributes` will be converted to WHERE clauses for performing the existence check.
-* **db_fuel/active_record/insert** [name, table_name, attributes, debug, primary_key, register, separator, timestamps]: This job can take the objects in a register and insert them into a database table.
-If primary_key is specified then its key will be set to the primary key.
+* **db_fuel/active_record/insert** [name, table_name, attributes, debug, primary_keyed_column, register, separator, timestamps]: This job can take the objects in a register and insert them into a database table.
+If primary_keyed_column is specified then its key will be set to the primary key.
 Note that composite primary keys are not supported.
 Attributes defines which object properties to convert to SQL.
 Refer to the class and constructor specification for more detail.
 * **db_fuel/active_record/update_all** [name, table_name, attributes, debug, register, separator, timestamps, unique_attributes]: This job can take the objects in a register and updates them within a database table.
 Attributes defines which object properties to convert to SQL SET clauses while unique_attributes translate to WHERE clauses.
 One or more records may be updated at a time.
 Refer to the class and constructor specification for more detail.
-* **db_fuel/active_record/update** [name, table_name, attributes, debug, register, primary_key, separator, timestamps, unique_attributes]: This job can take the unique objects in a register and updates them within a database table.
+* **db_fuel/active_record/update** [name, table_name, attributes, debug, register, primary_keyed_column, separator, timestamps, unique_attributes]: This job can take the unique objects in a register and updates them within a database table.
 Attributes defines which object properties to convert to SQL SET clauses while unique_attributes translate to WHERE clauses to find the records to update.
-The primary_key is used to update the unique record.
+The primary_keyed_column is used to update the unique record.
 Only one record will be updated per statement.
+Note that composite primary keys are not supported.
 Refer to the class and constructor specification for more detail.
-* **db_fuel/active_record/upsert** [name, table_name, attributes, debug, primary_key, register, separator, timestamps, unique_attributes]: This job can take the objects in a register and either inserts or updates them within a database table.
+* **db_fuel/active_record/upsert** [name, table_name, attributes, debug, primary_keyed_column, register, separator, timestamps, unique_attributes]: This job can take the objects in a register and either inserts or updates them within a database table.
 Attributes defines which object properties to convert to SQL SET clauses while each key in unique_attributes become a WHERE clause in order to check for the existence of a specific record.
-The updated record will use the primary_key specified to perform the UPDATE operation.
+The updated record will use the primary_keyed_column specified to perform the UPDATE operation.
 Note that composite primary keys are not supported.
 Refer to the class and constructor specification for more detail.

 ### Dbee Jobs